theFox6/journal_modpack/api.md

 returns the formspec string of the journal (you probably won't need this)
 player: the name of the player it should be made for
 pageId: the id of the page to be shown, if it's nil (not given) it will show the category list

+'journal.on_receive_fields(player, formname, fields)'
+the field receive function for the formspec (you probably won't need this)
+player: the userdata of the player who for example clicked a button
+formname: the name of the formspec for example: "journal:journal_sfinv"
+fields: the fields table of the widgets that have just been used